davegallant/vpngate/README.md

 As there is no installer at the moment, you will need to download and extract the Windows release from the relevant Github release.

-Once the release is tracted, open Command Prompt(cmd.exe) *as Administrator*, and run vpngate.exe from the location where it was extracted.
+Once the release is extracted, open Command Prompt *as Administrator*, and run vpngate.exe from the location where it was extracted.

 <img width="278" alt="image" src="https://github.com/user-attachments/assets/fb47270d-82bb-4790-833a-377b874c8104">